Tanja Scholz

-Tanja Scholz (born 29 June 1984) is a German swimmer, who won three events at the 2022 World Para Swimming Championships.
+Tanja Scholz (born 29 June 1984) is a German Paralympic swimmer, who won the 150m medley SM4 event at the 2024 Summer Paralympics, and came second in the 50 m freestyle S4 event.
+She is a seven-time World Champion and won a bronze medal at the 2024 World Para Swimming European Open Championships.

 Personal life

-Scholz is from Elmshorn, Schleswig-Holstein, Germany.
+Scholz is from Elmshorn, Schleswig-Holstein, West Germany.
 She has three children.
-Scholz was diagnosed with paraplegia after a horse riding accident in June 2020, and has been wheelchair bound since.
+Scholz was diagnosed with paraplegia after a horse riding accident in June 2020, and has been wheelchair-bound since.
 At the time, she was told that she would not be able to swim due to the extent of her injuries.

 Career

 Scholz started competing in competitive para swimming in January 2021; prior to her accident, she had been a competitive able bodied swimmer.
 She trains at PSV Union Neumünster, and is coached by Kirsten Bruhn.
 Scholz was the top athlete at the six event 2022 Para Swimming World Series.
 At the World Series event in Aberdeen, Scotland, she set the world record in the 100 metres freestyle S4 competition.

 Scholz won five medals at the 2022 World Para Swimming Championships.
-She won the 50, 100 and 200 metre freestyle S4 events and came second in the 50 metre backstroke S4 and 150 metre medley SM3 competitions.
+She won gold medals in the 50, 100 and 200 metre freestyle S4 events and won bronze medals in the 50 metre backstroke S4 and 150 metre medley SM3 competitions.
 She competed in the 150 metres medley event 26 minutes after her 100 metres freestyle victory.

+At the 2023 World Para Swimming Championships, Scholz won the 50 metre freestyle S4, 100 metre freestyle S4 and 150 metre individual medley SM3 competitions.
+She won the 100 metre freestyle and 150 metre medley events within 20 minutes of each other, and also finished second in the final of the 5 metre breaststroke SB2 event.
+At the 2024 World Para Swimming European Open Championships, Scholz came third in the 50 metre SB2 breaststroke event.

+At the 2024 Summer Paralympics, Scholz won the 150m medley SM4 event, and came second in the 50 m freestyle S4 event.